Country: India

 Professional Introduction

-Noor Ayesha is an upbeat versatile leader who is proactive and believes very strongly in a holacratic organisational culture that empowers people.
+Noor Ayesha is an upbeat and versatile leader, known for her proactive approach and strong belief in a holacratic organisational culture that empowers individuals and fosters collaborative growth.

-Her short stint at an International School in Mumbai and her dissatisfaction with the education system prevalent in India provoked her to begin her own school which imparts Value Based Education in Bangalore.
+Her brief stint at an international school in Mumbai, combined with her dissatisfaction with the prevailing education system in India, inspired her to establish her own institution in Bangalore focused on value-based education.

 | ‘Best Innovative International Preschool in Bangalore’ award at the Asia Education Summit & Awards 2016 |